gāḍeraṛi

 ghaṇī

-much, a lot of.
+much, great, a lot of, immense, profound, intense.

-Grammar: adjective (of humanity), nominative case; feminine, singular.
+Grammar: adjective (of piās), nominative case; feminine, singular.

 Etymology: Old Panjabi - ghaṇā; Sindhi - ghaṇo (a lot, plenty); Apabhransh/Prakrit - ghaṇ (dense, difficult); Pali - ghan (solid, compact, dense); Sanskrit - ghan (घन - hard/solid/reliable, firm; dense).